Harst History, Family Crest & Coats of Arms

-Anglo-Saxon origin and came from when the family lived close to a wooded region or thicket.
+The name Harst is of Anglo-Saxon origin and came from when the family lived close to a wooded region or thicket.
 Harst is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Literally the name was derived from the Saxon word for "a wood, a grove; fruit-bearing tree."
-CITATION[CLOSE]

 Early Origins of the Harst family

-Another 183 words (13 lines of text) covering the years 1648 and are included under the topic Early Harst History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harst research.
+Another 116 words (8 lines of text) covering the years 1648 and are included under the topic Early Harst History in all our PDF Extended History products and printed products wherever possible.

 Harst Spelling Variations